yashsahugtx/skype-docs/Skype/UCMA/player.md

 The following code example shows the steps involved in using a [Player](https://docs.microsoft.com/dotnet/api/microsoft.rtc.collaboration.audiovideo.player?view=ucma-api).

 > [!WARNING]
-> <P>This code example is not a complete example.
-Several methods, properties, and events are used in this example, but are not defined within the example.</P>
+> This code example is not a complete example.
+Several methods, properties, and events are used in this example, but are not defined within the example.

 The essential points of creating and using a **Player** instance are shown in the following steps.
 Each step is associated with a line of code that is preceded by a comment with a number in it.